It was a girl my age and she looked very familiar.

 Rei was the first to jump in.
 Then Kiko dove in after her.
 I stood peering over the edge into the dark blue water.
 I was having second thoughts after realizing how deep it really was.
 I could hear the others through my mask.

 "What's wrong?
 Jump in!" yelled Rei, her head bobbing on top of the water.

 "You haven't even told me the first step to-AHHH!"

 Lone pushed me in and I slapped face first into the water.
 All I heard was laughter from everyone as I made awkward arm and leg movements to try and stay afloat.
 I thought I was going to sink to the bottom of the sea for all to laugh and point at.
 I would be labled the crazy human who didn't know how to swim on a water planet.

-> “You’re trying too hard!”
-Lone shouted as she finally stopped laughing enough to speak.
+"You're trying too hard!"
+Lone shouted, as she stopped laughing long enough to finally speak.

-> I was definitely running out of breath.
+I was definitely running out of breath.
 "What… do you… mean?"
 I panted.